jj-equals/PracticalDataStructures/src/SinglyLinkedList/Readme.md

 ### Insert:
 > Search item in specific position and then set as next of the previous one and set current position item as next.
 Has a time complexity of O(n) because it has to iterate each node linearly beggining from head until the requested index position.

+### Remove:
+> Remove item in a specific position connection directly the two immediate neighbors.
+Has a time complexity of O(n) because it has to iterate each node linearly beggining from head until the requested index position.

+## Reverse:
+> Invert all items in a given collection.
+Has a time complexity of O(n) because it has to iterate the whole collection linearly to reorder the nodes.